usexfg/.github/profile/README.md

 <sup>(*) Elder Nodes are service nodes which earn a percentage for each txn they relay on the Fuego network.
 For more info and a list of tutorials see our [Guides](https://github.com/usexfg/Guides/wiki/) section and feel free to contribute!

-<sub>Fuego only exists because of open-source contributions and regular people like you & I, running free (as in freedom) software on our machine.
+<sup> Fuego only exists because of open-source contributions and regular people like you & I, running free (as in freedom) software on our machines.
 Whether it be an act of rebellion, act of altruism, or an act of freedom- our **action** is what matters.
-We are able to break free from tyranny by using & accepting decentralized privacy cryptocurrencies for our payments and purchases.<sup><sub>
+We are able to break free from tyranny by using & accepting decentralized privacy cryptocurrencies for our payments and purchases.</sup></sup>

 ## Resources